danilo-ac/steganography-node-api/README.md

 //melhorias
 caso o arquivo não comportar a mensagem, poderia ser dada a opção de redimensionar o tamanho da imagem poderia ser facilmente implementado usando o jimp js para o redimensionamento

+Business Stegano
+ PASS  src/tests/SteganoBusiness.test.ts
+  Suit for "stringToBitsArray"
+    ✓ Should failed to pass message to bit array (2 ms) ✓ Should be sucessfully in pass message to bit array (1 ms) Suit for "toEmbedSteganography"
+    ✓ Should failed for empty message (1 ms)
+    ✓ Should failed for empty fileName
+    ✓ Should failed for invalid fileName extension (1 ms) ✓ Should failed for inexistent fileName (14 ms)
+    ✓ Should failed for file sizeless for write (1 ms) ✓ Should be sucessfully in create steganography (655 ms) Suit for "decodeSteganography"
+    ✓ Should failed for empty file name (1 ms)
+    ✓ Should failed for invalid fileName extension (1 ms) ✓ Should failed for inexistent fileName
+    ✓ Should be sucessfully in decode steganography (125 ms)